wavefrontHQ/docs/pages/doc/logging_overview.md

 ### Drill Into Logs From Traces

 You can drill into logs from the application map view page and the traces browser (coming soon!).
-To see logs for an application and service on the Log Browser, you need to tag the data with the application and service tags on your Log Shipper (example: FluentD) before sending the logs to Tanzu Observability.
+To see logs for an application and service on the Log Browser, you need to tag the data with the application and service tags on your Log Shipper (example: Fluentd) before sending the logs to Tanzu Observability.
 For more information, see the [logging FAQs](logging_faq.html#dont-see-application-and-service-logs).

 * **Drill into logs from the application map view**:<br/>
   Did you notice that a service on the application map has a higher error percentage?
 Click on the service, click **View Logs** to see the logs, and debug the issue.